dreamgrove/dreamgrove/content/guardian/diminishing-returns.md

 1. Stats like Block, Stagger, and Armor, have diminishing returns penalties applied to their conversion from rating into damage reduction.
 Dodge/Parry also has a diminishing returns penalty to its conversion from rating into Dodge/Parry chance.
 2. Damage reduction increases in value the more you have of it.
 This is because when you have more damage reduction, adding an additional 1% of reduction is reducing a larger fraction of the remaining damage.
-3. Expressing damage reduction gains in terms of effective health demonstrates that the diminishing returns penalties applied to some stats cancel out the increasing returns of damage reduction, resulting in linear gains.
+3. Expressing damage reduction gains in terms of effective health demonstrates that the diminishing returns penalties applied to some stats cancel out the increasing returns of damage reduction.
+This results in a linear relation between those stats and survivability.
-4. Versatility is exceptional in that it is not subject to diminishing returns, and as such its damage reduction component will continue to increase in value as you gain more of it.
+4. Versatility is exceptional in that it is not subject to diminishing returns.
+Each point of Versatility you gain will be more valuable than the last, in terms of damage reduction.
-5. All stats are affected by diminishing marginal utility, which is distinct from diminishing returns penalty.
+5. All stats are affected by diminishing marginal utility, which is distinct from the diminishing returns penalty.

 So when someone claims that "Armor has diminishing returns", they are correct; Armor is subject to a diminishing returns penalty.
 However: in terms of effective health gain, every point of Armor grants the same amount of effective health as the previous, and the next.
-In this way, the diminishing returns penalty cancels out the increasing returns of damage reduction, resulting in a linear gain.
+In this way, the diminishing returns penalty cancels out the increasing returns of damage reduction, resulting in a linear return.
+In practical terms, an increase in Armor is always worth the same amount, regardless of how much Armor you already have.
 The same is true of Dodge/Parry, Block, and Stagger.

 It is also true that Armor loses value the more you have of it, but *only in the context of diminishing marginal utility*.
 Every point of Armor you gain is a smaller relative increase than the previous, with respect to how much Armor you already have.
 The same is true of not only the damage reduction stats but of every stat in the game.
-We tend to ignore this factor when discussing the effects of diminishing returns from *rating penalties*, because it is not a distinguishing characteristic of the system like the penalties are and serves only to confuse those who are unfamiliar with the topic.
+We tend to ignore this factor when comparing the values of different damage reduction stats, because it affects them all equally and whether a stat has a diminishing returns penalty is far more important.
+Being pedantic about whether a stat actually has linear returns because of diminishing marginal utility serves only to confuse those who are unfamiliar with the topic.

 Hopefully this has helped clarify some of the less intuitive parts of diminishing returns, and enables you to make more informed decisions about defensive stats in the future.